skyformat99/portal/README.md

 ```

 An analogous `PairConnector` would then handle the connecting `Portal` instance(s).
 Further generalizations of this pattern are possible, but the scope of this tutorial.

-## Further reading

-Documentation an examples for individual protocols are located in the `README.md` in each protocol subpackage (e.g.:  `protocols/sub/README.md`).

-If anything is unclear, please file an issue with a bit of context, and we'll make sure the documentation is improved.

 ## Authors